eolimpiew/LearnGameMechanics/Readme.md

 # Learn Game Mechanics
 ## based on "Coding with Roblox Lua in 24 Hours: The Official Roblox Guide" published by Pearson

+# Hour 15: Smoothly Animating Objects

-# Workspace Scripts
+## Workspace Scripts

-This script moves the platform up as described in Hour 15 of the Lua book, "Smoothly Animating Objects: Try it Yourself: Create Elevator Doors".
+This script moves the platform up as described in the Try it Yourself: Create Elevator Doors section of the chapter.

 <img width="691" alt="Screenshot 2024-02-18 at 6 11 16 PM" src="https://github.com/eolimpiew/LearnGameMechanics/assets/135179303/828e22ab-fe2b-407f-9725-33e86d636c32">